 In Peru, License Contracts for hydrocarbon exploitation are in force and will remain in effect for 30 years.
 This term is non-renewable.
 With regards to the Morona Block, currently one-third of the contract term has already elapsed, and twenty years remain.
 Nevertheless, since November 27, 2013, the License Contract related to the Morona Block is under force majeure.
-During a force majeure period contract terms are suspended (including the term time) as long as the party to the contract is fulfilling certain obligations pertaining to obtaining environmental permits, as is currently the case with the Morona Block.
+During a force majeure period contract terms are suspended (including the term time) as long as the party to the contract is fulfilling certain obligations related to obtaining environmental permits, as is currently the case with the Morona Block.
 The term of the agreement will be extended by the same amount of time it has been suspended by a force majeure event.
-The concession year expiration is related to approval of environmental impact assessment (EIA) study for project development.
+The concession year expiration is related to approval of environmental impact assessment (EIA)

+study for project development.
 The expiration of concession will occur twenty years after EIA approval.
-We expect the EIA to be approved in approximately in December 2016.

-The License Contract is also subject to early termination in case of breach of contractual obligations by GeoPark.
-In such an event, all the existing facilities and wells located in the block will be transferred, without charge, to Perupetro, and abandonment plans will have to be carried out by GeoPark for remediation and restoration of any polluted area in the block, and for decommissioning the facilities that are no longer required for block's operations.
+We expect the EIA to be approved in approximately December 2018.
+The License Contract is also subject to early termination in case of our breach of contractual obligations.
+In such an event, all the existing facilities and wells located in the block will be transferred, without charge, to Perupetro, and we will have to carry out abandonment plans for remediation and restoration of any polluted area in the block and for de-commission the facilities that are no longer required for the block's operations.